 Tips & Tricks for Making This Strawberry Cheesecake

 - Bake the cheesecake at a lower temperature like 325 degrees.
 This will allow the cheesecake to cook slower and more evenly so no cracks will form.

 - Try subbing the strawberries for a pint of raspberries or blackberries for a delicious alternative flavor.

 - If you don’t have the type of tart pan I use in this recipe feel free to use a 9×11 baking dish.

-- For an extra strawberry kick you can use an optional flavoring like a strawberry extract.
+- For an extra strawberry kick, you can use an optional flavoring like strawberry extract.
 But start out with a small amount like 1/4 tsp and taste as you go.
 Too much extract can ruin a cheesecake!